 \The antigen test is not as accurate as the PCR test and per the FDA may need to be confirmed with a PCR test prior to treatment decisions.
 Blue Fish only recommends using the rapid test when time is an issue.
-PCR available, results can take 24-48 hours.
+PCR test also available upon request, results can take 24-48 hours.